 The cost for Camp Happiness is $350 each week.
 Financial assistance may be available through various funding sources.

 Camp Happiness is an approved Waiver Provider.
 You must contact your Support Administrator prior to camp beginning in order to add Camp Happiness as a Waiver Service (Certification area is Community Respite).

 **Please note that Waiver does not include transportation and if you choose to use our transportation, you will be invoiced $115 per week.

 There is a non-refundable $50 registration fee.
 This fee must be sent with your registration form and will be applied toward the cost of camp.

 Camp Happiness welcomes children ages 5 to 21 with cognitive and other developmental disabilities.
 Staff ratio is 1 staff for every 4 campers as appropriate.
 Click the following to see the criteria for admission.

-Our camp staff consists of teachers, college students going into education, high school seniors and individuals with & without disabilities.
+Our camp staff consists of teachers, college students studying special education or similar field, high school seniors and individuals with & without disabilities.
 Staff is trained according to standards required by the American Camp Association (ACA) and the Ohio Department of DD.
 Ratio is 1 staff for every 4 campers as appropriate.